This article is the perfect starting point to discovering Costa Blanca Spain

 This area is well served by Alicante Airport, from where you can drive off into your dream.
 It would be a shame, though, not to stop for a look around Alicante, with its beaches, marina and castle.

 You could even head inland to the towns and hilltop towns of the region, or marvel at the cave houses of Rojales.
+The beaches or Guardamar del Segura are only 10 minutes away from Rojales.

 Carry on southwards for resorts such as Urbanova, Los Arenales del Sol and Casa del Cap.
 Take a ferry ride from the fishing town of Santa Pola to the island of Tabarca, where pirates have long since been replaced by snorkellers, or try out kite surfing.